Jade010/Database-Management/Clay&Craft Studio DB/README.md

 ## Key Responsibilities & Contributions

-- **Discovery & Requirements Gathering:** Conducted sessions with staff across production, retail, inventory, and fulfillment to understand workflows and data needs.
+- **Discovery & Requirements Gathering:** Normally I would conducted sessions with staff across production, retail, inventory, and fulfillment to understand workflows and data needs.
+To mimic this I created a faux business with a detailed business model based on a business idea I would be interested in.
-- **Data Architecture & Relational Modeling:** Designed a **robust relational database** representing:
+- **Data Architecture & Relational Modeling:** Designed a relational database representing:
   - Handmade production processes
   - Staff hierarchy & roles
   - Product inventory & movement
   - Order management & customer interactions
   - Returns & defect tracking
 - **Data Generation & Automation:** Developed Python scripts to create synthetic data for testing queries, reports, and KPIs.
-- **Business Intelligence & Reporting:** Created PowerBI dashboards monitoring:
+- **Business Intelligence & Reporting:** In the future I plan to created PowerBI dashboards monitoring:
   - Return rates by ceramic maker
   - Inventory turnover
   - Customer feedback trends